How Business Agility Increases Revenue

 • The product is reliable.
 If the product is not available when needed it impacts this important aspect of quality.
 (We will talk more about this in-depth in a future article)

 Business agility practices encourage a focus on technical excellence as a necessary pillar for just this reason.
-High performing organizations understand that sometimes it is necessary to slow down to go faster.
+High-performing organizations understand that sometimes it is necessary to slow down to go faster.
 While delivering rapidly is critical, doing so while not paying attention to technical excellence will build up technical debt, the results of which may slow you down far more than if you pay attention to quality up front.

 Creating rapid feedback loops

 Convenience and ease of use are other important considerations that determine the quality of a product.
-Customers love when products are simple and work right out of the box.
+Customers love it when products are simple and work right out of the box.
 However, products rarely hit their mark in their first iteration.
 That’s why it’s important to establish feedback loops between the organization and the customer.

 In the software world especially, these feedback loops are critical to allow developers to know where to go next.
 They inform them of what the customers think of the product and what improvements they want to see.
 This feedback can then guide the developers on what changes to make in future versions of the product.
 By constantly improving the product and optimizing its experience to customer needs, you drive increasing sales and, ultimately, revenue.